 On closure of The Legacy Academy, all assets of The Legacy Academy, including but not limited to all leaseholds, personal property, intellectual property and all ADA apportionments and other revenues generated by students attending The Legacy Academy, remain the sole property of The Legacy Academy and, upon the dissolution of the non-profit public benefit corporation, shall be distributed in accordance with the Articles of Incorporation.
-Any assets acquired from the District or District property will be promptly returned upon The Legacy Academy closure to the District.
+Any assets acquired from the County Office of Education or County Office of Education property will be promptly returned upon The Legacy Academy closure to the County Office of Education.
 The distribution shall include return of any grant funds and restricted categorical funds to their source in accordance with the terms of the grant or state and federal law, as appropriate, which may include submission of final expenditure reports for entitlement grants and the filing of any required Final Expenditure Reports and Final Performance Reports, as well as the return of any donated materials and property in accordance with any conditions established when the donation of such materials or property was accepted.